willswire/pantry-api/PROPOSAL.md

 ### A brief listing of who will be responsible for what during the design and development process.

-([Definitely subject to change])
+- CJ: Users endpoints + authentication

--  Muhammet: Data visualizations, API endpoints
+- Connor: Users endpoints + authentication
--  Scott: Data visualizations, API endpoints
+- Scott: Swagger + project dev
--  CJ: Pantry dashboard, Items collection
+- Muhammet: Items endpoints
--  Connor: Pantry dashboard, Users collection
--  Will: Grocery list dashboard, Groups collection
+- Will: Lists endpoints